-As might be expected as more people began to be vaccinated, stories began to emerge of people who had suffered seemingly serious side effects after taking the vaccine, with headlines such as “3 people in Singapore in 20s and 30s had severe allergic reaction after Pfizer Covid-19 vaccination jab” and a Facebook post that a girl had complained after being hospitalized after taking the vaccine.
-The reporting of these stories often made it seem like the vaccines might cause some complications after taking them, which fed into some of the vaccine hesitancy I encountered.
-Other concerns that emerged in my interviews included questions as to how the vaccine is made, at what phase of the trial is the vaccine at, how many people has the vaccine been tested on, what are side effects could be reasonably expected, and how has the vaccine been developed so quickly.
+As would be expected as more people began to be vaccinated, stories began to emerge of people who had suffered some side effects after taking the vaccine, with headlines such as “3 people in Singapore in 20s and 30s had severe allergic reaction after Pfizer Covid-19 vaccination jab” and a Facebook post that a girl had complained after being hospitalized after taking the vaccine.
+The reporting of these stories often made it seem like the vaccines might cause some complications after taking them, which fed into some of the vaccine hesitancy I encountered – even if the chances of serious side effects are extremely rare, especially in patients who are otherwise healthy.
+Other concerns that emerged in my interviews included a lack of understanding as to how the vaccine is made, what phase of trial the vaccines were at, how the vaccine had been tested, what side effects could be reasonably expected, and the vaccine has been developed so quickly.

-Here in Singapore, vaccination remains optional, and as such many of my friends are remain somewhat hesitant.
-Joyce explained: “There is a lot of uncertainty about whether the vaccine is safe for all, knowing that the vaccine has side effects with the severity of symptoms differing from person to person”.
+Here in Singapore, vaccination remains optional, and as such some of my friends are a little hesitant.
+Joyce explained: “I’m uncertain about whether the vaccine is safe for all, knowing that the vaccine has side effects, and with some people experiencing severe symptoms”.

 One of the articles she alluded to was published by the BBC in January, which talks about how there are currently mRNA vaccines that do not follow traditional methods of production or testing and therefore have “no successful example [of them] being used in the population”, according to Associate Prof Luo Dahai of the Nanyang Technological University.